hyominchoi/ComputerVision_in_AutonomusVehicleEngineering/CarND-Vehicle-Detection/README.md

 # Vehicle Detection Project
-Project Summary: Build a pipepline that processes video data and detect cars.
+Project Summary: Build a pipepline that processes video data and detects cars.

 ---